All Episodes

 I know what you mean.

-Yeah, I mean it it hurt a lot, but you know, I I would I had reached a point, Sean, where I'd really become very self centered, and it sort of lapped me in the face for lack of a better way to describe it, and sort of brought my feet down to earth and found out the importance of other people in my life and gave me a chance to reflect back on uh a way to become a better person.
+And it sort of slapped me in the face, for lack of a better way to describe it, and sort of brought my feet down to earth and found out the importance of other people in my life and gave me a chance to reflect back on a way to become a better person.

-So it really it was more of a blessing than a tragedy at that time, but certainly would have per preferred different way.
+So it really, it was more of a blessing than a tragedy at that time, but certainly would have preferred a different way.

 I don't want to let that go.

-You know, back in nineteen eighty four, I was like the fourth highest paid player in the league, and you'll love this number at a million dollars compared to where they are today.
+You know, back in 1984, I was like the fourth highest paid player in the league, and you'll love this number at a million dollars compared to where they are today.

 But I really felt like I was the reason the Redskins were successful.